 - Is the registration obligatory or voluntarily?

-- Should I register for a Full VAT Registration, or is a 'VAT Light' Registration, or a VAT-ID for a non-CZ business?
+- Do I register for a Full VAT Registration, a 'VAT Light' Registration, or a VAT-ID for a non-CZ business?

 In the text below the different types are briefly described, but in order to make things easier we have made an online questionnaire that evaluates your case and will give a recommendation whether to register for VAT and what type of registration it would be:

 Obligatory Full VAT registration with Revenue over 1 M CZKThe basic rule is that if your income / revenue from czech sources (i.e. from clients based in Czech Republic) is higher than 1.000.000 CZK in 12 consecutive months, you must register as VAT payer.